-- What steps can be taken to improve the chances of securing a place?
-For example, grades, prior study, Recognition of Prior Learning, industry experience. - Research courses available and how they are delivered.
-Find a course that suits your requirements. - Check out campus facilities and access it helps to visit in person. - Is online study a more flexible, accessible option? - Get in touch with the Equity and Diversity Office and see what supports will be available. - Explore financial assistance options including equity scholarships, bursaries and HECS-HELP or FEE-HELP loans.
+- Identify steps to improve the chances of securing a place such as understanding what grades or entrance scores are required to gain access, Recognition of Prior Learning or industry experience. - Research courses and delivery methods.
+Could online study be a more flexible or accessible option? - Check out campus facilities and access it helps to visit in person. - Get in touch with the university or TAFE equity and diversity office and see what supports will be available. - Explore financial assistance including equity scholarships, bursaries and loans.